dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 > spectra.
 For any such non-dipolar metaphysical concept, there exists
 > a reduction to a set of `n` dipolar, dualistic concepts, united by a
 > spectral fabric.
 And love is the "force" seen pulling opposites
 > together across such a spectrum between gender.
+A directional
+> gradient can be derived describing the strength of love.

 ![]